-9mm vs .40 vs .45 | Which is Better for Self-Defense?
+9mm vs .40 vs .45 Debate | Which Is Better for Self-Defense?

 Whatever caliber to get hits on target quickly and effectively counts more than having one caliber versus another.
-Statistically, 7 out of 8 people shot with a handgun survive.
+Statistically, 7 out of 8 people who shot with a handgun survive.
 This is largely due to the level of trauma care we have in the United States.

 2. Shot Placement

 A specific caliber is less important than an operator's ability to get effective hits on target.
 Shot placement is key to neutralizing a threat.

-If you are missing a lot of shots of any caliber you aren't neutralizing your target.
-It's hits to the chest or head that are most likely to take a target down.
+If you are missing a lot of shots of any caliber, you aren't neutralizing your target.
+It's the hit to the chest or head that are most likely to take a target down.

 The point is, many people think they NEED a bigger caliber handgun to keep themselves and their loved ones safe.
-Whatever gun and caliber that is most effective for you is the one you should use.
+Whatever gun and caliber most effective for you is the one you should use.

 You can also check out this full video on 9mm vs .40 vs .45 courtesy of USCCA: